|Name: 82902M Disc Drive

-The 82902M was a modular, 5.25 inch floppy disc drive with an HP-IB interface.
-It accepted DS/DD discs with a capacity of 270KB.
-The 82902M had an average access time of 187ms and was designed for use with 80 Series and 120/125 computers.
+The 82902M is a modular, 5.25 inch floppy disc drive with an HP-IB interface.
+It was developed and initially manufactured by HP's Corvallis Division before moving to the newly created Greeley Division in 1980.
+It accepts DS/DD discs with a capacity of 270KB.
+The 82902M has an average access time of 187ms and was designed for use with 80 Series and 120/125 computers.

 The 82902 used the AMIGO command set.